[vc_row][vc_column][vc_column_text]

 Bonus Fun OneNote Ideas:

-• Planning a wedding, with OneNote as the digital binder that collects all sorts of information
+• Use Microsoft OneNote for planning a wedding, as the digital binder that collects all sorts of information

 • Planning meals, using templates for lists, recipes, and notes